List of Toronto Blue Jays seasons: Year by year results

-Note: The statistics are current as of the 2022 Major League Baseball season.

 Record by decade

 The following table describes the Blue Jays' MLB win–loss record by decade.

-These statistics are from Baseball-Reference.com's Toronto Blue Jays History & Encyclopedia, and are current as of October 3, 2021.
+These statistics are from Baseball-Reference.com's Toronto Blue Jays History & Encyclopedia, and are current as of 2025.

-Post-season record by year
+Postseason record by year

-The Blue Jays have made the postseason nine times in their history, with their first being in 1985 and the most recent being in 2022.
+The Blue Jays have made the postseason 11 times in their history, with their first being in 1985 and the most recent being in 2025.

+The Toronto Blue Jays were eliminated by the eventual World Series champions five times: